FranciscoMoretti/site/content/blog/how-to-animate-on-scroll-with-react-intersection-observer-and-tailwind-in-a-nextjs-app.md

 slug: how-to-animate-on-scroll-with-react-intersection-observer-and-tailwind-in-a-nextjs-app

 title: How to Animate on Scroll with React Intersection Observer and Tailwind in a Next.js App
-description: Learn how to create an animation effect that is triggered when a component comes into view using React Intersection Observer and Tailwind in a Next.js app directory.
-Discover the options available in the react-intersection-observer package and how to use the tailwindcss-animate package to style the animations.
-Follow the code example provided to implement this feature in your Next.js app.
+description: Learn how to create scroll animations in your Next.js app using React Intersection Observer and Tailwind CSS.
+Follow our step-by-step guide with code examples.
 date: 2023-01-25
 image:
 ---